elki-project/elki-project.github.io/dev/projectideas.md

 ### Historic clustering algorithms

 These probably are primarily of interest to the history of clustering.

 - Bonner clustering (historic):

   R. E. Bonner.
 "On some clustering techniques."
 IBM journal of research and development 8.1 (1964): 22-32.

 - Rocchio clustering (historic):

   J. J. Rocchio.
 "Document Retrieval System - Optimization and Evaluation."
 Harvard University Doctoral Thesis, Report No. ISR-10 to the National Science Foundation, 1966 http://sigir.org/files/museum/isr-10/pdfs/p1-chapter_4.pdf

+- Robert F. Ling's clustering (historic, related to DBSCAN):

+  R. F. Ling.
+"On the theory and construction of k-clusters".
+The Computer Journal.
+15 (4), 1972: 326–332.

+- Wishart's clustering (historic, maybe related to DBSCAN):

+  D. Wishart, "Mode analysis", 1969.
+In Numerical Taxonomy, edited by AJ Cole

+- Wong and Lane's "Nearest neighbor clustering" (historic, related to DBSCAN):

+  M. A. Wong, T. Lane, A kth nearest neighbour clustering procedure.
+In Computer Science and Statistics: Proceedings of the 13th Symposium on the Interface (pp. 308-311), 1981.

 ### Outlier detection algorithms